yuvalraviv1/testpublic/README.md

 5. **Brush Size & Color Modes**:

    * Hover over **SIZ** for ~0.8 s to enter brush-size mode.
-Slide your right index finger along the right edge to change thickness.
-Exit by holding your left hand open for ~1 s.
+Slide your right index finger up or down to set the size (1–100 px).
+A white circle next to the bar previews the brush.
+Exit with an open left hand.
    * Hover over **CLR** for ~0.8 s to open the palette.
 Hover over a swatch for 0.5 s to pick a color.
-Exit with the same open left hand gesture.
+The chosen swatch displays a “V” check mark.
+Exit with the same left-hand open gesture.

 6. **Exit**: